SAP-samples/btp-azure-opensap/Week4/Unit3/README.md

 ![Open HANA Database Explorer](./images/open_databaseexplorer.png)

 9.4 Open the **context menu** of the Adapters with a right-click and **Show Adapters**.
-You should now see that the MssqlLogReaderAdapter is registred on your DPAgent on the Azure VM.
+You should now see that the **MssqlLogReaderAdapter** is registred on your DPAgent on the Azure VM.

 ![MssqlLogReaderAdapter registration in the HANA Database Explorer](./images/adapter_on_agent.png)

-## Step 10 - Create Remote Source for Azure Data Explorer
+## Step 10 - Create a Remote Source for Azure Data Explorer

 10.1 In the **SAP HANA Database Explorer**, right-click on **Remote Sources** and **Add Remote Source**.